Last Updated on April 13, 2022 by

 A second review of the medical literature on acupuncture found that an astounding 64% of participants in a published trial reached full remission of MDD after treatment with acupuncture.8

-Another fascinating area of treatment involves utilizing specific supplements that can assist in normalizing the CNS and therefore mood during and after SSRI withdrawal.
-These may include omega-three fatty acids, chromium, SAM-e, and countless others.10
+Another fascinating area of treatment involves utilizing specific supplements that can assist in reducing symptoms of depression, normalizing CNS function, and therefore can be extremely efficacious during and after SSRI withdrawal.
+Supplements tested and proven helpful in clinical trials include omega-3 fatty acids, chromium, SAM-e, magnesium, and countless other nutraceuticals.10,20-23

 SSRI Withdrawal Should be Slow

 It is important that SSRI withdrawal be done as slowly as needed to be well-tolerated.
 That might realistically mean weeks or months and always under the supervision of an experienced mental health specialist.
 Think of your doctor as your partner in healing.
 Don’t go off one of these drugs without medical supervision that can act as your safety net.
 The safest method of getting SSRI withdrawal relief is to wean off the medication slowly while providing nutritive and psychological support for the transition.
 By reducing the dosage in small increments, the neurochemistry can gradually adjust to the change and slowly adapt to gradually lower amounts of the drug in the system.
 Despite a long-standing tendency to dismiss or downplay SSRI discontinuation syndrome, these SSRI withdrawals can last up to a year or longer, especially where the timeline for SSRI withdrawal was too abbreviated, or not well-supported.1,6,19